 If you cannot locate your spouse to serve them with divorce papers, the court will offer you some alternatives, but you first must make a diligent effort to find them.

-This means taking all reasonable actions, such as contacting their family members and friends, searching public records, voter registrations, and Department of Motor Vehicle records, or sending a letter to their last known address or place of work.
-You must document these efforts as the court will want to know you made a sincere effort to locate your spouse.
+You must document these efforts, as the court will want to know you made a sincere effort to locate your spouse.

 Once these efforts have been made, you can file a motion with the court asking for service by publication.
 This involves publishing a notice in a newspaper specified by the court.
+After 30 days, if your spouse hasn’t responded, you can request the court issue a default judgment granting a divorce without your spouse’s participation.

 Your Spouse’s Response